 Hunter holds two prestigious Royal Warrants by Appointment (granted in 1977 and 1986 by) in recognition of the impeccable quality of its products.
 Well-known is the picture of the Prince of Wales and Lady Di wearing her green Hunters, then a part of the weekend uniform of Sloane Rangers.
 This is exactly the style still considered the most popular within the whole Hunter's product range.

 However, Hunter Wellington boots turned iconic overnight only with Kate Moss wearing them in combo with short shorts at Glastonbury festival in 2005.
 Since then every other celebrity was noticed wearing Hunters at least once, which was certainly instrumental in making the brand an integral part of the mass consciousness of our time.

-All there's to know about Hunter: the best items with up-to-date prices, store locations and opening hours, official website, and editorials.
+All there's to know about Hunter: the best items with pricing information, store locations and opening hours, official website, and editorials.